-The City will be taking an is in the process of updateding its ADU Ordinance to Planning Commission in August 2021 which reflects current recent changes in State requirements.
-ADUs will be permitted in all zones where residential uses are permitted or conditionally permitted, including the Commercial (C) and Manufacturing (M) zone districts. law, and to incorporate incentives for the production of ADUs affordable to lower and moderate income households.
+The City will be taking an updated ADU Ordinance to Planning Commission in August 2021 which reflects current State requirements.
+ADUs will be permitted in all zones where residential uses are permitted or conditionally permitted, including the Commercial (C) and Manufacturing (M) zone districts.

-During calendar year 2020, the City received 26 applications for ADUs, reflecting a significant increase in development interest since adoption of the new ordinance.
-Of these 26 applications, twelve had been issued building permits by year end, reflecting a temporary slowing in construction activity related to the COVID-19 pandemic.
 ADUs are becoming an integral segment of Sierra Madre's housing stock, with 26 applications and 12 building permits issued for ADUs in 2020 alone, and 7 building permits issued in the first six months of 2021.